-To document aquatic vegetation, both good and bad!Lake Gaston has 350 miles of shoreline and all needs sampling.
+The objective is to document aquatic vegetation, both good and bad along the entire 350 miles of shoreline.

 This survey is an important tool that determines how to keep Lake Gaston healthy for swimming, boating, fishing, and recreational enjoyment.

-1. You will need access to a boat, kayak, or jet ski and a few hours to spend on the lake.
+1. You will need access to a boat, kayak, or jet ski and at least a few hours to spend on the lake.

 2. The shoreline is divided into survey sections and volunteers can choose sites close to home.